where to watch, schedule, lineups and refereeing

 where to watch

-The clash between Corinthians vs Santos will be broadcast by Premiere.
-O UOL Score brings all the information about the match in real time.
+The match will be broadcast on Premiere.
+O UOL Score follows the duel in real time.

 Possible lineups